tbarron/nldt/README.md

-This module provides a couple of classes that allow for easy access to date/time functionality.
-The moment class represents a point in time.
-The duration class represents a length of time.
+## Classes ##

+This module provides several classes intended to make date and time functionality easy to access and use.

+ * moment: Represents a point in time.
+Always stores its time reference in UTC.
+Can report its stored time in the format and/or timezone requested.

+ * duration: Represents a length of time.
+Stored as a number of seconds.
+   Can be used to represent the offset between UTC and a given timezone.

+ * The sum or difference of two durations is another duration.
+The sum of a moment and a duration is another moment.
+The difference of a moment and duration is another moment.
+The difference of two moments is a duration.
+   It makes no sense to sum two moments.

+    * <duration> + <duration> -> <duration>
+    * <duration> - <duration> -> <duration>
+    * <moment> + <duration> -> <moment>
+    * <moment> - <duration> -> <moment>
+    * <moment> - <moment> -> <duration>
+    * <moment> + <moment> -> UNDEFINED

+ * nldt: A natural language parser that can convert natural language expressions like "first week in January" or "last week" or "next year" into moments or durations.

-The module also includes a command line script (or will eventually) for accessing the functionality provided by the library from the command line.
+The module will also includes a command line script for command line access to the functionality provided by the library.

 Internally, moments and durations are stored as a floating point number of seconds.
-Points in time (moment instances) are stored as the number of seconds since midnight at the beginning of January 1, 1970.
+Points in time (moment instances) are stored as the number of seconds since midnight at the beginning of January 1, 1970 (defined in UTC).
 Durations are stored as the number of seconds in the time interval.

 ## Quick Start ##

+    import nldt
+    from nldt import moment, duration

-Query the configured timezone
+Query the timezone configured for the current location

-    >>> import nldt
     >>> nldt.timezone()
     'EST'

-Check whether Daylight Savings Time is in force now
+Check whether Daylight Savings Time is in force now in the currently configured timezone

     >>> nldt.dst()
     False

-Check whether Daylight Savings Time is in force on a given date
+Check whether Daylight Savings Time is in force on a given date in a given timezone.
+If timezone is not specified, the one configured for the current location will be used.
+Both dst() and timezone() can take a moment object (representing a UTC time) as an argument and will return their result in terms of that moment in time.

-    >>> nldt.moment('2016-07-01').dst()
+    >>> nldt.dst(moment('2016-07-01'), tz='US/Eastern')
     True
-    >>> nldt.moment('2016-12-01').dst()
+    >>> nldt.dst(moment('2016-12-01'), tz='US/Central')
     False

-Note that the timezone value will vary with whether DST is in force.
+Note that the short timezone name will vary with whether DST is in force.
 For example, on 2016-07-01,

-    >>> nldt.timezone()
+    >>> nldt.timezone(moment('2016-07-01'))
     'EDT'

-Get the curent time
+    >>> nldt.timezone(moment('2016-12-31'))
+    'EST'

+Get the curent UTC date and time.
+The __call__ method on a moment object (i.e., '<obj>()') returns the date stored by the object.
+By default, the date is returned in ISO-8601 format (YYYY-mm-dd).

-    >>> now = nldt.moment()
+    >>> now = moment()
     >>> now()
     2016-11-30

-The default display format is ISO.
 To get the epoch time,

     >>> now.epoch()
     1480482000

-The default display format is the ISO date

-    >>> now = nldt.moment()
+To get the date and time in some other format, simply pass the desired format as an argument:

+    >>> now('%Y-%m-%d %H:%M:%S')
+    2016-11-30 08:22:38

+To get a local date and time, a timezone must be provided

-    >>> now()
+    >>> now('%Y-%m-%d %H:%M:%S', tz='us/central')
+    2016-11-30 02:22:28

+The special timezone, 'local', can be used to get the time at the currently configured location

+    >>> now('%Y-%m-%d %H:%M:%S %Z', tz='local')
-    2016-11-30
+    2016-11-30 03:22:28 EST

-But all the strftime format specifiers are available
+All the strftime format specifiers are available (see 'pydoc time.strftime')

     >>> now("%b %d, %Y")
     'Nov 30, 2016'

+The sum or difference of a moment and a duration is another moment.

+    >>> now()
+    '2016-07-01'
+    >>> then = now + duration(day=1)
+    >>> then()
+    '2016-07-02'

+The duration may also be specified as an integer number of seconds

+    >>> later = now - 24 * 3600
+    >>> later()
+    '2016-06-30'

+The difference of two moments is a duration, which is reported by default in terms of seconds

+    >>> d = then - later
+    >>> d
+    duration(172800)
+    >>> d()
+    172800

+Durations can report themselves in terms of other units

+    >>> d('day')
+    2.0
+    >>> d('hour')
+    48.0

 ## Reference ##

+This section will list and describe all the classes and all public methods for each class.

 An object representing the current moment: